JamWheat/hex-sweeper/readme.md

 - **Half done** starting window so players can choose board size and mine density
 - **Done** justify UI to browswer window
 - "soft click" functionality, graphics
-- middle mouse button or click on a numbered cell to reveal all adjacent unflagged, unclicked cells (whether they have mines or not)
+- left click on a numbered cell to reveal all adjacent unflagged, unclicked cells (whether they have mines or not)
 - high score table
 - store user information
 - enhance UI